A chronology of key events:

 33 CE - Christianity comes to Egypt, and by 4th century has largely displaced Egyptian religion.

 642 - Arab conquest of Egypt.

 1250-1517 - Mameluke (slave soldier) rule, characterised by great prosperity and well-ordered civic institutions.

 1517 - Egypt absorbed into the Turkish Ottoman empire.

-1882 - British troops take control of Egypt.
+1882 - British troops defeat Egyptian army and take control of country.

-1922 - Fuad I becomes King of Egypt and Egypt gains independence, although British influence remains significant until 1950s.
+1922 - Fuad I becomes king and Egypt gains independence, although British influence remains significant until 1950s.

-1949 - Committee of the Free Officers' Movement formed.
+1949 - Committee of the Free Officers' Movement formed to overthrow corrupt monarchy.

 1952 January - At least 20 people are killed in anti-British riots in Cairo.